JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 os.environ["STRIPE_SECRET_KEY"] = "STRIPE_SECRET_KEY"
 os.environ["STRIPE_WH_SECRET"] = "STRIPE_WH_SECRET"
 ```
-If you're not sure how to get the above Stripe variables, please visit the Stripe Documentation for guidance.
+If you are not sure how to get the above Stripe variables, please visit the Stripe Documentation for guidance.

 Also, if you are planning to push this application to a public repository, please ensure that env.py is added to your .gitignore file.